House Gecko (Hemidactylus frenatus)Spanish Name: Gueco

 This gecko is usually found in low elevation areas where humans live, as one might expect, on surfaces such as walls, roofs, or railings.

-In Costa Rica the house gecko lives along both coasts up to 1,231 m in elevation.
-It presumably came to Costa Rica via shipping vessels, as it did to many other parts of the tropics and subtropics.
 This species lives in regions including southern India, southern China, Malaysia, the Philippines, northern Australia, Guam, the Mediterranean, and Central America.

 This reptile has small scales over most of its body that lend it a velvety texture.
 On its upper surfaces it is a grayish to pinkish to darker brown, occasionally with specks or stripes.
 The underside is pale yellow with brown specks.
 Some adults have pale red instead.
 There is a small stripe from the end of the nose through the eye area and back to the ear.
 At night, the overall color of the gecko becomes paler.